johnsturgeon/blog/myblog/_posts/2022-12-10-asyncio-queue.markdown

 ---
 title:  "FastAPI: Writing a FIFO queue with asyncio.Queue"
 date:   2022-12-10 08:31:32 -0800
+categories: howto
-categories: python asyncio fastapi
+tags: python asyncio fastapi
 description: How to use asyncio.Queue in FastAPI
 toc: true
 ---
-{% include card.html %}
 ### Summary
 In this quick post I'm going to describe how to use [asyncio.Queue](https://docs.python.org/3/library/asyncio-queue.html){:target="_blank"}
 in a FastAPI server for processing incoming requests in the background, and in the order that they